symbiote/silverstripe-queuedjobs/docs/en/installation.md

     - Broken
     - Complete
 ```

+## Long-Running Jobs

+If your code is to make use of the 'long' jobs, ie that could take days to process, also install another task
 that processes this queue.
 Its time of execution can be left a little longer.

 ```
 */15 * * * * /path/to/silverstripe/vendor/bin/sake dev/tasks/ProcessJobQueueTask queue=large
 ```

-* From your code, add a new job for execution.
+From your code, add a new job for execution.

 ```php
 use Symbiote\QueuedJobs\Services\QueuedJobService;